Extending Douglas-Rachford Splitting for Convex Optimization: Extending ADMM, Chambolle--Pock, and more

 and updates the dual variable $u$ according to

 This method can be derived by applying unrelaxed Douglas--Rachford splitting (i.e., with $\theta=1$) either to \cref{eq::Problem_ADMM_2} or to the corresponding dual problem

 By instead applying \cref{alg::main} to \cref{eq::ADMM_Dual}, and invoking the convergence result in \cref{thm::main_theorem}, we obtain new convergent variants of ADMM.
-With relaxation parameter $\theta = 1$, we arrive at \cref{alg::ADMM_simpler}, which extends the classical ADMM in \cref{eq::Classical_ADMM} by allowing for different penalty parameters $\alpha$ and $\beta$ in the two augmented Lagrangians.
+For a fixed relaxation parameter $\theta$, we arrive at \cref{alg::ADMM_simpler}, which extends the classical ADMM in \cref{eq::Classical_ADMM} by allowing for different penalty parameters $\alpha$ and $\beta$ in the two augmented Lagrangians.
 From \cref{thm::Full_characterization}, we conclude, under mild additional assumptions, that \cref{alg::ADMM_simpler} converges if $0< \alpha < 2\beta$.
+Using \cref{alg::ADMM_simpler} it is also possible to derive new versions of proximal ADMM (see for example \cite{ryu2022large} for a derivation with regular ADMM), and the preconditioned version of ADMM described in \cite[Section 3.4.2]{BoydParikhChuPeleatoEckstein2011}, with different penalty parameters $\alpha$ and $\beta$.